iotaledger/bee-rfcs/text/0000-bee-pow/0000-bee-pow.md

 # Summary

-This RFC proposes a dedicated crate to perform proof-of-work (PoW) for a single gossip message, that achieves to be accepted and propagated by the network.
+This RFC proposes a dedicated crate to perform proof-of-work (PoW) for a single gossip message, that attempts to become accepted and propagated by the network.

 # Motivation